Les Paul Special Tribute - Humbucker - Worn White Satin

 Another advantage of the Gibson Les Paul Tribute is the Ivory Tusq nut.
 This nut is made from organic polymers and doesn’t contain animal products or oil.

 This nut is remarkably durable and offers clear tones without the glassiness of a single-coil pickup.
-The tribute also comes with a Gibson soft shell case, a Gibson Accessory Kit, and two picks.
+The tribute comes with a Gibson soft shell case, an Accessory Kit, and two picks.

 The Gibson Les Paul Tribute is a solid guitar made in the USA.
 It falls somewhere between the Classic and Standard styles.
 Its 490 humbuckers, extensive chambering, and chrome covers on the pickups add to its vintage appearance.